-The Shattered Horn is designed for a single walk-through by 3-5 characters; it has a challenge rating of 5-8 This may take several gaming sessions to complete.
+The Shattered Horn is designed for a single walk-through by 3-5 characters of levels 5-8 This may take several gaming sessions to complete.
 Having run this adventure and playtested it, I should impart upon the Castle Keeper to somehow convey upon their players that time is of the essence, curiosity can kill the cat, there are two peas in this pod, and, as Steve mentioned, if the character's don't settle down and quit acting like "a fart in a frying pan," they'll end up, "happier than a dead pig in the sunshine" (he really did say that, and no, I do not understand it fully).